camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

 | camunda.tasklist.multi-tenancy.enabled | Activates the multi-tenancy feature within the Tasklist app.
 This setting can also be overridden using the environment variable `CAMUNDA_TASKLIST_MULTITENANCY_ENABLED`. | false         |

 :::caution
 To ensure seamless integration and functionality, the multi-tenancy feature should also be enabled across all associated components.
-Find more information, including links to individual component configuration on the [multi-tenancy concepts page](/self-managed/concepts/multi-tenancy.md).
+Find more information, including links to individual component configuration, on the [multi-tenancy concepts page](/self-managed/concepts/multi-tenancy.md).
 :::

 ## Elasticsearch or OpenSearch